hernanmd/Territorial/Territorial.md

 ## Notes and Disclaimers

 Territorial is free of charge and far from perfect.
 The developer does not provide any guarantees for quality, availability, or fitness for particular purpose.
-Territorial is licensed with the Affero GNU Public License (GNU AGPLv3).
+Territorial is licensed with the MIT License.

 If you feel that you can contribute to **Territorial** development, please do not hesitate to comment or contact the main developer (Hernán Morales) providing suggestions.